Advertisement

 Photographed by Ed Simon

 Also known as the “Stadium of the North,” it is a renovation project that involves the rebuilding of the Mariano Marcos Stadium.
 It is a public space created for the local community of Laoag City, as it stands within close proximity to the people’s daily routes.
-Ti believes that architecture should reach at the community level, with architects being the primary caretakers of the built environment.
+Ti believes that should reach at the community level, with architects being the primary caretakers of the built environment.

 FEM Stadium by WTA Architecture and Design Studio.